 - Combine all of the brine ingredients in a large pot over medium heat.

-- Simmer and stir until all sugar and salt is disolved.
+- Simmer and stir until all sugar and salt is dissolved.

 - Remove from heat and allow to cool.

-- Place the salmon, with skin on, scales removed, into a large container with a lid.
+- Place the salmon, skin on, scales removed, into a large container with a lid.

 - Add the cooled brine and place into the fridge overnight.

 - The salmon was brined for 18 hours.